adrian-enspired/exceptable-java/README.md

 Signals can also define _context_ classes for any error case, which allows you to provide runtime information with more details about what went wrong - for example, classnames, inputs/arguments, and other stateful information that can help with handling the error.

 Each Signal is associated with a particular Exception type, and can construct an exception where needed.

+## installation and dependencies

+No external dependencies.

+Recommended installation method is to use maven.
+Check the latest package on github.

 ## Usage